emscripten-core/emscripten/system/lib/libcxxabi/readme.txt

 1. Add __cxa_can_catch and __cxa_is_pointer_type to private_typeinfo.cpp.

 2. Duplicate __isOurExceptionClass in cxa_handlers.cpp since we don't compile
-   cxa_exception.cpp.
+   cxa_exception.cpp in Emscripten EH mode.

-3. Define and use NOTHROW macro in cxxabi.h
+3. Define and use _NOTHROW macro in cxxabi.h